hyperledger-gerrit-archive/fabric-test/tools/Testviewer/README.md

 #### Server port
 To change the server port, first open `Testviewer/server/index.js` and change the port constant to your desired port number.

-Then, open `Testviewer/app/src/app/serveraction.ts` and change the port constant in that file as well.
+Then, open `Testviewer/config.ts` and change the port constant in that file as well.

-## Running Testviewer On a Docker Container
+## Running Testviewer On with Docker

 ### Prerequisites